Presentation topics, Algebraic topology, Math 4152/9052

 - Introduction to cohomology, Hatcher Ch 3.
 Universal

-coefficient theorem, ring structure (cup product).
+coefficient theorem, ring structure (cup product), applications.

 - K(G,1) spaces, Hatcher 1.B.